Cray-HPE/docs-csm/operations/network/management_network/index.md

 - [SHCD Connection Rules](../../../install/shcd_hmn_connections_rules.md)
   - Shows how the all tabs on the SHCD should be formatted EXCEPT the HMN tab.
 - [Backup Custom Config](backup_custom_config.md)
-  - Shows users how to backup configuration that's custom to their system, this include site connections and credentials.
+  - Shows users how to backup configuration that is custom to their system; this includes site connections and credentials.
 - [Configuration Management](config_management.md)
   - Shows users how to save a running config to the switch for backup purposes or to switch between different switch configs.
 - [Validate Switch Config](validate_switch_configs.md)